KrishBharadwaj5678/RiddleRiot/README.md

 # RiddleRiot 🧠

-RiddleRiot is a Python based webpage that challenges users with a wide variety of riddles.
+RiddleRiot is a Python based webpage that challenges users with a wide variety of random riddle.
 Perfect for curious minds of all ages, it turns critical thinking into an entertaining adventure. ✨

 ---